+- · Must be at least 18 years old.

-•Must reside in Southern Kane or Kendall County or Sandwich Township at the time of application.
+- Must reside in Southern Kane or Kendall County or Sandwich Township at the time of application.

-•Must have a high school diploma or a G.E.D. certificate.
+- Must have a high school diploma or a G.E.D. certificate.
 (Transcripts must be submitted.)

-•Must have at least one year of high school level algebra or equivalent with a grade of "C" or better.
+- Must have at least one year of high school level algebra or equivalent with a grade of "C" or better.

-- •Must have a valid driver's license.
+- Must have a valid driver's license.

-- •Must take an aptitude test.
+- · Must take an aptitude test.

-- •Must take a drug test.
+- · Must take a drug test.

-- •Must pass a physical exam.
+- · Must pass a physical exam.

-- •An oral interview is required.
+- · An oral interview is required.

-•Must submit a DD-214 to verify military training and/or experience, if applicable.
+- Must submit a DD-214 to verify military training and/or experience, if applicable.

-Electricians work both indoors and out in extreme conditions.
+Electricians work both indoors and out in extreme weather conditions.
 Also, the hours worked are dictated by the customer's needs.